 - if the course is relevant to past or proposed future employment in your home country or a third country

-- expected salary and other benefits in your home country or a third country with your qualifications from the proposed course
+- expected salary and other benefits in your home country or a third country obtained with your qualifications from the proposed course of study

 Your immigration history